Eusebius of Vercelli

 Eusebius of Vercelli (c.
-March 2, 283 – August 1, 371) was a bishop from Sardinia and is counted a saint.
+2 March 283 – 1 August 371) was a bishop from Sardinia and is counted a saint.
 Along with Athanasius, he affirmed the divinity of Jesus against Arianism.

 Biography

 Eusebius was born in Sardinia, in 283.
 After his father's martyrdom, he was taken to Rome by his mother, where he later became a lector.
 He became the first bishop in Vercelli (in northern Italy), probably sometime in the early- to mid-340s.
 According to a letter of Ambrose to the congregation in Vercelli two decades after Eusebius' death, the local leaders recognized his piety and thus elected him rather than local candidates (Epistola lxiii, Ad Vercellenses).
 Inspired by St Athanasius's Life of St Anthony, he founded a priestly community in Vercelli that resembled a monastic community.
 This coenobium, in turn, inspired others such as Gaudentius of Novara, Eustasius of Aosta, and Maximus of Turin.
 He was the first bishop to live in common with the clergy, devoting his best energies to form them in piety and zeal.
-For this reason the Canons Regular of St. Augustine honor him along with Augustine as their founder.
+For this reason, the Canons Regular of St. Augustine honour him along with Augustine as their founder.

 In 354, Pope Liberius asked Eusebius to join Bishop Lucifer of Cagliari in carrying a request to the Emperor Constantius II at Milan, pleading for the emperor to convoke a council to end the dissensions over the status of Athanasius of Alexandria and the matter of Arianism.
 The synod was held in Milan in 355.
 Eusebius attended part of the council, but refused to condemn Athanasius and so was exiled, first to Scythopolis in Syria, under the watchful eye of the Arian bishop Patrophilus, whom Eusebius calls his jailer, then to Cappadocia, and lastly to the Thebaid, in Upper Egypt.
 Several letters surrounding the council written to or by Eusebius still survive, as do two letters written by him during his exile.

-In the latter place Eusebius was dragged through the streets and persecuted in many ways, but never gave up the Catholic faith.
+In the latter place, Eusebius was dragged through the streets and persecuted in many ways but never gave up the Catholic faith.
 Upon the accession of Julian, the exiled bishops were free to return to their sees.
-Eusebius passed through Alexandria and there attended Athanasius' synod of 362 which confirmed the divinity of the Holy Ghost and the orthodox doctrine concerning the Incarnation.
+Eusebius passed through Alexandria and there attended Athanasius' synod of 362 which confirmed the divinity of the Holy Spirit and the orthodox doctrine concerning the Incarnation.
 The synod also agreed both to deal mildly with the repentant bishops who had signed Arianizing creeds under pressure and to impose severe penalties upon the leaders of several of the Arianizing factions.